 This is what I look like.

 Adaptability has been my focus after college.
 I love the challenge of writing in different voices.
-I've written hyper-technical press releases for Assurant Employee Benefits, Kansas-City-centered articles for KC Magazine and, yes, I once taught law students proper grammar usage with a Jay-Z-and-Beyoncé-inspired worksheet.
+I've written hyper-technical press releases for Assurant Employee Benefits, Kansas-City-centered articles for KC Magazine and I once taught law students proper grammar usage with a Jay-Z-and-Beyoncé-themed worksheet.

 In recent years, I’ve written emails, mailers, product names and other print and digital pieces for Beauty Brands (collecting a closet full of beauty products along the way).
 Writing in the beauty industry, which is often wrought with lingo and jargon, taught me to keep copy succinct without sacrificing excitement.
 Now, I work for UBM Animal Care promoting an exciting continuing education conference (Fetch) for veterinary professionals.